-Intellectual property legal fees consist of fees incurred for patent drafting and prosecution, opposition to third-party post-grant patent proceedings, and patent enforcement and licensing.
-Although we expect intellectual property legal fees to generally increase over time as we continue to expand, protect and enforce our patent portfolio, these increases may not be linear but may occur in lump sums depending on the due dates of filings and their associated fees, and the arrangements we may make with our legal advisors in connection with enforcement proceedings, which may include fee arrangements or contingent fee arrangements in which we would pay these legal advisors on a scaled percentage of any negotiated fees, settlements or judgments awarded to us based on if, how and when the fees, settlements or judgments are obtained.
-See Note 7 to the condensed consolidated financial statements included in Part I, Item 1 of this report for further discussion.
+Intellectual property legal fees consist of fees incurred for patent enforcement and licensing, appeals, patent drafting and prosecution, and opposition to third-party post-grant patent proceedings.
+Although we expect intellectual property legal fees to generally increase over time as we continue to expand, protect and enforce our patent portfolio, these increases may not be linear but may occur in lump sums depending on jury trial management, due dates of various filings and their associated fees, and the arrangements we may make with our legal advisors in connection with enforcement proceedings, which may include fee arrangements or contingent fee arrangements in which we would pay these legal advisors on a scaled percentage of any negotiated fees, settlements or judgments awarded to us based on if, how and when the fees, settlements or judgments are obtained.
+See Note 6 to the condensed consolidated financial statements included in Part I, Item 1 of this report for further discussion.

-Intellectual property legal fees increased during the first quarter of 2024 compared to the same period of 2023 due primarily to higher legal expenses incurred to protect and enforce our patent portfolio.
+Intellectual property legal fees decreased during the first quarter of 2025 compared to the same period of 2024 due primarily to lower legal expenses incurred to protect and enforce our patent portfolio.